RalfTischer/product-backlog-react-ui/README.md

 By Ralf Tischer, 2023-2024.

 React user interface to work with simplified product backlogs.
-APPLICATION code and `README.md` documentation are _work in progress_.
+Application code and `README.md` documentation are _work in progress_.

 TODO:
 * Responsive design, hamburger menu (see code below)